karan2808/Cpp-Data-Structures-and-Algorithms/Stack/README.md

 9. Decode String: Given an encoded string, the objective is to decode it.
 The encoding rule is k[encoded_string], where the encoded_sting inside the brackets is repeated k times.

 10. Binary Tree Inorder Traversal: Given the root node of binary tree, the objective is to find the inorder traversal of the tree.

+11. Binary Search Tree Iterator: Implementation of a BST Iterator with hasNext and get Next functions.
+HasNext indicates if there is a next element to visit or the iteration ended.
+Next function returns the value of the next element.